 of date.
 In terms of the lutherie world, or for that

 matter the world of plant biology, there is but one

 three current European ranges of Picea abies,

-a tree commonly known as Norway spruce in the US,
+a tree commonly known as Norway spruce in the US and Canada,

 in France, épinette de Norvège in Québec,

 or rotefichte in German, and jel europeiskaya in

 Russia.
 Other common

 names abound, and the overriding one, in many